gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 Group.
 Start by giving it a name and assigning it our VPC and private subnets.
 We also want to always start with two instances and if you scroll down to Advanced Details we can choose to receive traffic from ELBs.
-Lets enable that option and select our ELB.
+Let's enable that option and select our ELB.
 We also want to use the ELB's health check.

 ![Auto scaling](img/auto-scaling-det.png)